neumatho/NostalgicPlayer/README.md

 RetroPlayer is a program that can play these modules.
 RetroPlayer is a Windows version of the APlayer started on the Amiga computer back in 1993, later continued on BeOS, and was a reaction to the lack of good module players for the Amiga.

-Please enjoy this program, and support the development by giving any feedback (bugreports and flattering comments ;)...
+Please enjoy this program, and support the development by giving any feedback (bug reports and flattering comments :-))

 # Formats supported